RishitLaddha/AI-Agent-Capstone/README.md

 With detailed output at every step, you receive immediate feedback on file movements and compression efficiency.
 This allows you to verify that the system works correctly and to quickly identify any issues.
 Whether you need to manage a few files or handle large volumes of data, FileManagerAutomater streamlines the process and optimizes storage with minimal manual intervention.

+✅ Files organized. ✅ Space saved. ✅ No effort.

 Enjoy using FileManagerAutomater to keep your files organized and efficient!

 # TodoAutomater README

 TodoAutomater is a Python project designed to automate daily tasks based on natural language instructions.
 It reads tasks from a plain text file (`todo.txt`), sends those instructions to Google’s Gemini language model (LLM) to convert them into a structured JSON format, and then uses that JSON to perform actions such as sending email reminders, fetching stock prices via yfinance, and creating calendar events on Google Calendar.

+**Problem it solves:** You write tasks in a note but forget to follow up.

+**How it works:**
+- Reads tasks from `todo.txt` (like “Remind me to submit my assignment at 7 PM”).
+- Uses Google’s Gemini LLM to turn them into structured JSON.
+- Schedules tasks with timers.
+- Executes them via modules:
+  - **Email reminders** (via Gmail SMTP).
+  - **Stock price updates** (via yfinance).
+  - **Google Calendar invites** (via Calendar API).

+**Why it’s useful:** You don’t have to code cron jobs or set alarms manually.
+Just write tasks in plain English, and the system figures out the rest.

 ---